mclarkestudio/liminal/DEV-TODO.md

 [] Face login mobile

+### Santize server for hosting 1
+[X] Remove public display of data?
+   - User only sees articles once authd
+   - Need to see how db is configured as well

 ### Santize clients for hosting 1
 [X] Change all project names
 [X] Disable about page native